ZipCPU/zipcpu/README.md

 - A load/store architecture.
 Only load and store instructions may access memory.

-- Wishbone compliant.
-All memory and peripherals are accessed across a single wishbone bus. (_DEPRECATED_)

-  This version is now both Wishbone, AXI-lite, and AXI compliant depending upon how it is built.
-The core of the CPU itself is now bus independent, and there exist various wrappers which can be used for each bus option.
+- Includes Wishbone, AXI4-Lite, and AXI4 memory options.

-- A Von-Neumann architecture, meaning that both instructions and data share a common bus. (_DEPRECATED_)
+- A (minimally) Von-Neumann architecture

-  This version now has separate buses for instructions and data, although the address space is assumed to be common.
-In particular, the long jump instruction requires a common address space to make sense.
+  The Wishbone wrappers share buses for instructions and data, the AXI4-Lite and AXI4 wrappers have separate bus interfaces for each.
+The address space itself, however, needs to be common.

 - A pipelined architecture, having stages for prefetch, decode, read-operand(s), a combined stage containing the ALU, memory, divide, and floating point units,